jimblandy/thread-memory/README.md

 This repository includes a C program and a script meant to measure the minimal overhead of a thread on Linux.

+You'll need to have the Linux `pmap` utility installed.
+On Fedora, this is included in the `procps-ng` package.

-The C program creates a given number of threads that simply indicate that they've started running, and then block in a system call.
+The C program `thread-memory.c` creates a given number of threads that simply indicate that they've started running, and then block in a system call.
 The main thread then runs the `pmap` utility to get an accurate measurement of the program's resident set size.

-The shell script compiles and runs the C program on varying numbers of threads:
+The shell script `measure.sh` compiles the C program and runs it creating varying numbers of threads:

 ```